 When you think of smart cities, or the technology that empowers smart cities, it's likely you'll think of solutions geared to making your life easier.
 Yet, measures are also being put in place to prepare for and avert potentially disastrous natural events – take the Flood Network, for example.

-The Flood Network is a UK-based initiative which uses IoT technology to detect and alert people of potential flooding.
+The Flood Network is a UK-based initiative that uses IoT technology to detect and alert people of potential flooding.
 It does this through the use of sensors, which are placed around streams and rivers and detect when water levels are rising.

-The data from these sensors is shared with the Flood Network system, which is then made available in an easy-to-use map, and is shared with flood modellers and forecasters to 'improve resilience and response'.
+The data from these sensors is shared with the Flood Network system, which is then made available in an easy-to-use map, and is shared with flood modelers and forecasters to 'improve resilience and response'.